bazitur/brackets-python-tools/README.md

     If code completion should be case sensitive.
 Default is `true`.

 ## Credits
-This project is based on the [Python Jedi Project](https://github.com/saravanan-k90/python-jedi-brackets).
+This project uses the [Python Jedi Project](https://github.com/saravanan-k90/python-jedi-brackets).

 ## License
 The source code is licensed MIT.
 See LICENSE.md for more.